The Massachusetts Minimum Fair Wage Law and Regulations

-The Massachusetts minimum wage for most employees is $8.00 per hour.
+The Massachusetts minimum wage is $10.00 per hour.
 Please click HERE for more information.

 2. Can tipped employees be paid a different minimum wage?

-Yes, the minimum wage for tipped employees (employees who receive more than $20 a month in tips) is $2.63 per hour.
+Yes,the minimum wage for tipped employees (employees who receive more than $20 a month in tips) is $3.35 per hour.
 However, for tipped employees to be paid this rate, they must be informed of the law, must receive at least minimum wage when tips and wages are combined, and all tips must be retained by the employee or distributed through a valid tip-pooling arrangement.
 Tip-pooling arrangements must conform with the requirements of M.G.L. c.
 149, §152A.
 Also, tipped employees are exempt from overtime under state law, M.G.L c.
 151 Sec.
 1a, but they are not exempt under federal law.
 For more information on how to calculate or enforce the federal overtime requirements for tipped employees go to the U.S. Department of Labor’s website at www.dol.gov/whd/ or call the Wage and Hour Division at 617-624-6700.

 The Minimum Fair Wage Law does not require extra pay for weekend, holiday, or night work; however, the Massachusetts Blue Laws, M.G.L. c.
 136, §§6, 13, & 16, require some retailers to pay premium pay for Sundays and certain holidays.
 For more information about these laws, go to Massachusetts' Blue Laws.

-4. Are employees entitled to sick pay, vacation pay, or severance pay?
+5. Are employees entitled to vacation pay or severance pay?

-5. If an employee is on-call with a pager, must the employee be paid for this time?
+7. If an employee is on-call, must the employee be paid for this time?